lorrli274/next/courses/community/Mozilla/Express Web Framework/2- Creating a Skeleton Website/12-App.js.md

 var users = require('./routes/users');
 ```

-At this point we have just _imported_ the module; we haven't actually used its routes yet (this happens just a little bit further down the file).
+info> At this point we have just imported the module; we haven't actually used its routes yet (this happens just a little bit further down the file).

-Next we create the `app` object using our imported _express_ module, and then use it to set up the view (template) engine.
+Next we create the `app` object using our imported express module, and then use it to set up the view (template) engine.
 There are two parts to setting up the engine.
 First we set the '`views`' value to specify the folder where the templates will be stored (in this case the sub folder **/views**).
 Then we set the '`view engine`' value to specify the template library (in this case "pug").

 ```js
 var app = express();